-President Niinistö is married to Jenni Haukio and has two adult sons from his previous marriage.
+President Niinistö is married to Jenni Haukio and they had a son in February 2018.
 His family also includes Lennu, a Boston Terrier.
+In addition, president Niinistö has two adult sons from his previous marriage.

 President Niinistö is active in sports and was also Chairman of the Finnish Football Association from 2009 to 2012 and Chairman of the organising committee for the 2009 European Figure Skating Championships.
 He has written two books.